luisgepeto/Portfolio_Personal/src/content/build-your-own-idea-overview-s1-e1.md

 ## Inspiration
 The inspiration to work on this project comes from [SimpleLogin](https://github.com/simple-login) which is a self hostable solution that allows to have multiple email alias so that you can keep your real email address private.
 I encourage you to go over and take a look at it!
+Also, the diagrams where created using [Terrastruct](https://terrastruct.com) which is a very flexible diagraming tool for developers.